nvsmith/webdev-resources/Terminal/mac-terminal-cheatsheet.md

 Add the extension of the file to the end of the file name, e.g. a text file: <br>
 `touch fileName.txt`

+### Create Multiple Files

+Separate filenames and their extensions with a space to add to the current directory.
+`touch file1.txt file2.js file3.jpg file4.html`

 ### Create A Directory & File Together